Chris Paul

 President and Principal

-She earned her BA at Georgetown University and her MA and JD at Temple University.
+Chris is a graduate of Georgetown University and holds an MA and a JD from Temple University.
 She maintains her license to practice law in Pennsylvania and works occasionally on pro bono cases for Philly VIP.
 She was Chair of the Real Property Section of the Philadelphia Bar Association in 2009 and on its Executive Committee from 2003-2010.
 She currently serves as President of the board of Regional Housing Legal Services and serves on the boards of Pensdale I and II.
 She helped to launch a PA chapter of Women in Housing and Finance and was co-chair of the Steering Committee through 2019 and a Steering Committee member until 2022.
-Chris grew up in a Philly suburb and has spent her adult life living and working in Philadelphia, including in services for the unhoused, prior to and during law school.
+Chris grew up in a Philly suburb and has spent her adult life living and working in Philadelphia, including in services for unhoused persons, prior to and during law school.